 What are these new robots?

-Usually, industrial robots require that you develop a program on their teach pendant, which is a tedious process.
-Or, you can program the robot offline using the manufacturer's proprietary language and then upload the program to the robot's controller for it to run.
-If you want to make any non-minor changes to the program, you can only do so by going through the same arduous process.
+Usually, industrial robots require you to develop a program on their teach pendant, which is tedious.
+Or, you can program the robot offline using the manufacturer’s proprietary language and then upload the program to the robot’s controller for it to run.
+If you want to make non-minor changes to the program, you can only do so by going through the same arduous process.

-By contrast, Mecademic robots don't require you to store the program on their embedded controller at all (although it is possible to store some macros if you want to).
-Your program can run on whichever machine you usually use to control your automation.
+By contrast, Mecademic robots don’t require you to store the program on their embedded controller (although it is possible to store some macros if you want to).
+Your program can run on whichever machine you use to control your automation.

-Plus, you can control a Mecademic robot using whichever programming method you most prefer.
+You can also control a Mecademic robot using whichever programming method you prefer.

-Basically, you control the robot just as you would any other automation component (e.g. an electric gripper).
+You control the robot like any other automation component (e.g., an electric gripper).

-Instead of tying you into one programming method and requiring extensive training, you have the option of using any modern programming language — you just send the special Mecademic motion commands over your choice of communication interface (either TCP/IP, EtherCAT, or Ethernet/IP).
+Instead of tying you into one programming method and requiring extensive training, you can use any modern programming language — you send the special Mecademic motion commands over your choice of communication interface (TCP/IP, EtherCAT, or Ethernet/IP).

-The robot will adapt to your programming needs, instead of requiring you to adapt to the needs of the robot, as is usually the case.
+The robot will adapt to your programming needs instead of requiring you to adapt to the robot’s needs, as is usually the case.

 Here are four typical ways of controlling a Mecademic robot:

 - From a computer — You can easily control a Mecademic robot from any computer, using whatever programming method you prefer.
 Python, C++, MATLAB, LabVIEW… as long as the language supports socket communication (which most do), you can use it to control the robot.
-There is also a simple web interface stored within the robot itself that you can access from any computer.
+A simple web interface is stored within the robot itself that you can access from any computer.

-- From a PLC — If you are in a typical manufacturing setting, chances are you already have PLCs controlling your conveyors, pistons and valves, and connected to a multitude of sensors.
+- From a PLC — If you are in a typical manufacturing setting, chances are you already have PLCs controlling your conveyors, pistons, and valves connected to many sensors.
 In that case, controlling a Mecademic robot is as simple as controlling yet another automation component.
 You can continue using the programming language of your choice and then communicate with the robot using either TCP/IP, EtherCAT or Ethernet/IP.

 The problem with cobots is that they don’t tend to “play nicely” with other components.
-Their simple programming options work well when the robot is a stand alone component.
-But, when you need to use them with other equipment, it’s very common for integrators to bypass their intuitive interface and program them in a similar manner to Mecademic robots.
+Their simple programming options work well when the robot is a stand-alone component.
+But, when you need to use them with other equipment, it’s very common for integrators to bypass their intuitive interface and similarly program them to Mecademic robots.

 We want robots that are easy to program and still have high precision.
 Mecademic robots are precise down to 5 micrometers, as you can see in this video.

-Want to get started with a robot that makes programming easy instead of hard?
+Want to start with a robot that makes programming easy instead of hard?